adamschoenemann/clofrp/README.md

 - Optimize type-checking in general
 - Make sure everything is sane by checking context-wellformedness more and checking that no impredicativeness takes place ✓
   - Note: Assigning an existential to a partially-applied type-constructor is fine  ✓
-- Add the actual CloTT primitives and rules ✓
+- Add the actual CloFRP primitives and rules ✓
 - Support (co)-inductive and guarded types ✓
   - no syntax sugar yet but otherwise ✓
 - Implement primitive recursion and guarded recursion